 The Urban Farm also works as a business venture and Middle School Urban Farm students learn how to sustain their farm business through a plan that includes marketing, fundraising through grants, hosting farmer’s markets, and seedling and totes sales, and working on our new Community Supported Agriculture (CSA) Program.
 Students also host an annual Farm-to-Table Dinner for our Middle School extended community.

 Community Supported Agriculture (CSA) Program

-The MSD Fall Community Supported Agriculture (CSA) Program is a 13-week program running from September 18 until December 11, 2018.
+The MSD Winter Community Supported Agriculture (CSA) Program is a 10-week program running from January 16 until March 20, 2019.
 Participants will receive a weekly share of hydroponic produce and vegetables, which can be conveniently picked up in front of the Vertical Farm.
-The pickup window will be on Tuesdays from 11:30am–12:30pm and from 2:30–4:00pm.
-The price for the entire 13-week program is $285.
-Families can expect to receive between one and three pounds of nutritiously local produce each week!
+The pickup window will be on Wednesdays from 11:30am–12:30pm and from 2:30–4:00pm.
+The price for the entire 10-week program is $220.
+Families can expect to receive between one and two pounds of nutritiously local produce each week!
 Click here to read all about the CSA Program, sign the contract, and make payments.

 MSD is excited to partner with St. Elizabeth’s School in Denver to collaborate and help to start an Urban Farm in their school.
 Now in its third year, MSD and St. Elizabeth’s students work together at each campus to advance the mission of their gardening programs.
 In the first year of our partnership, St. Elizabeth’s students apprenticed at MSD, tending to our soil gardens and helping us to execute our Farmers Markets and Seedling Sales.
 In the second year, St. Elizabeth’s students instituted a hydroponics-to-salad-bar program at their school, growing leafy greens in four Tower Gardens on their campus.
 This year, the students are working towards revitalizing seven raised beds on St. Elizabeth’s campus and continuing their study of hydroponics.
 Twelve percent of our Vertical Farm harvest is also shared with the St. Elizabeth’s community.

 Summer Gardening Program